 Yep, that's true.
 Gmail clips emails that are over 102 KB in size and it shows a link where you can go and see the complete message.

 Behind an email campaign there is an HTML code that it's composed by text, image and link URLs, tracking codes, text formatting and more.
 Once all these elements together exceed 102 KB, not only the message is clipped, but the tracking code that allow us to know how many opens our campaign have had (which is usually on the bottom) is also hidden.
-So, the reader can't immediately see the whole message and we are not able to know who opened the email.
+So, the reader can't immediately see the whole message and we aren't able to know who opened the email.

 - Don't copy and paste content directly from a text editor or from a website.

-If you do so, choose the "match destination formatting option".
+If you do so, choose the "match destination formatting" option.
 Otherwise, you may be adding extra and unnecessary formatting code and that will increase the email's size.

 - Make a content selection for the email.